No. 88 Squadron RAF: Second World War

 In July 1941, the squadron was moved to RAF Swanton Morley, East Anglia, joining 2 Group on 9 July.1941.
 Part of the squadron, equipped with Blenheims, moved to RAF Attlebridge carrying out attacks against German shipping attempting to traverse the English Channel as part of 2 Group's "Channel Stop" campaign, while the remainder of the squadron continued to evaluate the Boston, converting to the combat capable Boston III and IIIA.
 The squadron flew its last operation of the Blenheim on 26 October 1941, allowing the squadron to fully convert to the Boston.
 The new aircraft was well received by the crews.
 In January 1942 Wing Commander James Pelly-Fry took over as commanding officer.
 He was a well experienced pilot who had flown in Africa.
 Pelly-Fry led a series of circus missions over northern France, bombing targets while under heavy fighter escort, including the bombing of the Saint-Malo docks on 31 July 1942.
 On 19 August 1942 the squadron supported Canadian forces during the intense air battles of the Dieppe raid, where the RAF lost 91 aircraft.
 It flew repeated sorties attempting to destroy field gun positions overlooking the beaches at Dieppe.
 In September the squadron was moved to RAF Oulton in Norfolk, where it became an integral part of No. 2 Group.
 The crews were billeted at Blickling Hall, a stately home north of Aylsham in Norfolk.
 From Oulton the squadron carried out attacks on German coastal shipping, coastal targets and targets in northern France.
 On 6 December 1942, the squadron was the lead element in Operation Oyster, the daylight raid against the Philips works in Eindhoven.
 The raid was the most famous and successful raid conducted by No. 2 Group.

 In August 1943, the squadron relocated to RAF Hartford Bridge, (now known as Blackbushe Airport) Hampshire with its sister squadron No. 342 Squadron as part of No. 137 Wing RAF, No. 2 Group RAF, of the 2nd Tactical Air Force in preparation for the invasion of Europe.
 From there the squadron attacked German communications and airfields.
 On D-Day itself it was charged with laying the smokescreen to hide the first wave of landing craft.

 In October 1944, the squadron returned to France based at Vitry-en-Artois to join the tactical air forces that were supporting the Allied armies as they advanced across Europe.
-The squadron was finally disbanded on 4 April 1945.
 Famous members of 88 Squadron include: Navigator F/O Errol Barrow, father of Barbados Independence in 1966 who then served as Barbados' first and fourth Prime Minister.
+The squadron was disbanded on 4 April 1945.